 Fix 8: Disable Auto-tuning

 Auto-tuning is designed to enhance the performance of applications that rely on TCP.
-But is some cases it turns out to be harmful for your PC and that’s why we need to temporarily disable it and see if we can get rid of the internet connection error 651 on your computer.
+But is some cases it turns out to be harmful to your PC and that’s why we need to temporarily disable it and see if we can get rid of the internet connection error 651 on your computer.
 Here is how to disable it:

-- Type and Run this command: Netsh interface tcp set global autotuning=disabled
+- Type and run this command:

 - You should hit enter for the command to run, this command will disable Autotuning on your PC.